Itinerant magnetism in the triangular lattice Hubbard model at half-doping: Application to twisted transition-metal dichalcogenides

 To optimize the PEPS, we implement a gradient descent method (Broyden-Fletcher-Goldfarb-Shanno algorithm) using automatic differentiation.
-This method has been demonstrated to be the state-of-art in previous studies of spin models~\cite{VPEPS,ADPEPS}, compared to traditional methods based on imaginary time evolution with simple and full update optimization.
+This method has been demonstrated to be the state-of-the-art in previous studies of spin models~\cite{VPEPS,ADPEPS}, compared to traditional methods based on imaginary time evolution with simple and full update optimization.
 We find that in our case of a fermionic system with frustration, the simple update method may be too inaccurate to target the ground states, while gradient descent provides the highest accuracy.

-Here we comment on the finite $D$ effects of PEPS, which is helpful to understand the bias in data for inferring quantum phases.
+Here, we comment on the finite $D$ effects of PEPS, which helps to clarify the bias in the results for inferring quantum phases.
 The bias arises because finite-$D$ energy errors are different for different phases.
-It is possible that the correct quantum phases are missed due to larger finite-$D$ errors.
+The correct quantum phases may be missed due to large finite-$D$ errors.
 In our cases, all competing physical states have magnetic orders and are thus gapless in the spin sector.
-The 3QI state is a Chern insulators while other phases are metallic.
-Both cases have typically larger finite-D errors than trivial insulators.
-A priori it is not clear which of these phases have larger finite D errors.
-Nevertheless, it is obvious that $D=1$ PEPS can not represent a tetrahedral order for $\overline{\langle n_i \rangle}=\frac{3}{2}$ but it can represent the collinear order we found for all $D \leq 8$.
-It is thus reasonable to conjecture that with relatively small $D$, the variational energy errors for tetrahedral states are large.
-Even our collinear states ($D=8$) appear to have variational energy errors $> 0.01$, which is much larger than the competing energy scale of suggested by HF ($\sim 10^{-4}$).
-Thus we conclude that our PEPS calculation cannot rule out the existence of tetrahedral ground states.
+The 3QI state is a Chern insulator, while other phases are metallic.
+Both cases have larger finite-D errors than trivial insulators.
+A priori, it is not clear which of these phases have larger finite D errors.
+Nevertheless, $D=1$ PEPS can not represent a tetrahedral order for $\overline{\langle n_i \rangle}=\frac{3}{2}$ but it can represent the collinear order we found for all $D \leq 8$.
+Thus, it is reasonable to conjecture that with relatively small $D$, the variational energy errors for tetrahedral states are large.
+Even our collinear states ($D=8$) appear to have variational energy errors greater than 0.005, which is much larger than the competing energy scale suggested by HF ($\sim 10^{-4}$).
+Thus, we conclude that our PEPS calculation cannot rule out the existence of tetrahedral ground states.